DaveCTurner/davecturner.github.io/_posts/2017-08-28-faster-commitment-small-clusters.markdown

 value of the proposal in question, whereas `accepted` messages do not.
 If values are large and the cluster is small then broadcasting `accepted` messages could be significantly cheaper than sending each value twice over the wire.

+One disadvantage is that if nodes must be able to recover following a crash (e.g. a power outage) then this scheme requires two durable writes in sequence: once before the leader sends its `proposed+accepted` message and a second before each follower responds with an `accepted` message.
+In contrast, if the leader's `proposed` and `accepted` messages are not combined then it can send the `proposed` message, then perform a durable write, and finally send its `accepted` message.
+This issue is also present in [Viewstamped Replication (VR)](http://pmg.csail.mit.edu/papers/vr-revisited.pdf) and the discussion about it in VR is pertinent here too.